simde-utc/woolly-api/README.md

 Now ask a responsible person for the settings_confidential.py file containing the foreign APIs indentification keys.
 The file is to be placed next to the settings.py file.

-Finally you can migrate the database and launch the server
+Finally you can migrate the database and launch the server.
+Create your database named `woolly` and then launch these commands :

 ```
 python manage.py makemigrations